mazuolas/slime-volleyball/README.md

 #### Add different computer difficulty settings
 Currently the only option for ai to play against is very smart and responsive and will never lose.

-#### Add scoring and keep track of number of win/loss
-Allow for the game to continue after the first point, reseting the position of the ball and players.
-Change which player is serving based on who scored last.